JS-DevTools/humanize-anything/README.md

-This is an utility library that's used inside [CodeEngine](https://engine.codes/) to convert values to strings for error messages and console logs.
+This is a utility library that's used inside [CodeEngine](https://engine.codes/) to convert values to strings for error messages and console logs.

 > **NOTE:** This is an **internal library** that is only intended to be used by CodeEngine.
 Using it outside of CodeEngine is discouraged.